-In accordance with Minnesota Statutes, the District maintains deposits at those depository banks authorized by the District Board, all of which are members of the Federal Reserve System.
+In accordance with Minnesota Statutes, the District maintains its deposits at depository banks authorized by the District Board.
+All such banks are members of the Federal Reserve System.

-Minnesota Statutes require that all District deposits be protected by insurance, surety bond, or collateral.
-The market value of collateral pledged must equal 110% of the deposits not covered by insurance or bonds.

-Minnesota Statutes require that securities pledged as collateral be held in safekeeping by the District Board or in a financial institution other than that furnishing the collateral.
-Authorized collateral includes the following:
+Minnesota Statutes require that all District deposits be protected by insurance, surety bonds or collateral.
+The market value of collateral pledged must equal 110% of deposits not covered by insurance or bonds.
+Securities pledged as collateral are required to be held in safekeeping by the District or in a financial institution other than that furnishing the collateral.
+Minnesota Statute 118A.03 identifies allowable forms of collateral.